RAPC-RSC/RAPC-RSC.github.io/index.markdown

-# Location
+# Locations
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1vnSG7xqroUbpY6NA1B-QGZF45vEA-fs&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

 The event will take place on King's Buildings campus of the University of Edinburgh.

-**All talks will take place in Murchison House Room G.36.**
+**All talks will take place in Murchison House Room G0.32 on Monday and Tuesday.**

+**On Wednesday all talks will take place in the Honours Room 2 of the Ashworth Laboratory.**

+Both networking events will be held in the Museum of the Joseph Black Building (Chemistry Building) on Monday and Tuesday.

-Exhibitors will be found TBC.
+Exhibitors will be found outside of room G0.32 in Murchison House.

 # Accomodation